luca1337/DirectX11Framework/README.md

 Physx engine:

--Yes i'm using physx because it's awesome and not really hard integrate it.
+- Yes i'm using physx because it's awesome, full, has everything about and itì's easy to integrate it.
+- i cannot post the screen because it is a private repository.

 Rendering Pipeline:

--D3D11 as mentioned above supporting 11.0 and 11.1 DirectX versions.
+- D3D11 as mentioned above supporting 11.0 and 11.1 DirectX versions.
+- well if you got windows you just need to include dxgi libraries.

 Other Tools: